nf-core/taxprofiler/docs/output.md

 ### MetaCache

-[MetaCache](https://github.com/muellan/metacache) is a taxonomic classifier that minhashing for the classification of reads
+[MetaCache](https://github.com/muellan/metacache) is a taxonomic classifier that uses minhashing for the classification of reads

 <details markdown="1">
 <summary>Output files</summary>